versatica/mediasoup-client/MESSAGES.md

 ## From client to server

-List of requests (and success responses) and notifications sent by mediasoup-client.
+List of request (with success responses) and notifications sent by mediasoup-client.

-### 'join' Request
+### join

 Request: